PaceCS/finch-3-slapfishsteve/README.md

-# Finch Sound
+# Finch Move

-You will be experimenting with sound using the Finch robot.
+You will be experimenting with moving the Finch robot around.

-### Understanding Sound
+### Understanding Finch Movement
-Different notes are associated with different frequencies of sound.
-The higher the frequency, the higher the pitch.
-The lower the frequency, the lower the pitch.
+The Finch moves by applying power to its wheels.
+This is done using `finch.setWheelPower(left, right)` where `left` and `right` represent power to their respective wheels.
+This power can be a number from -255 to 255 where negative power corresponds to the wheel going backwards.

 ### Coding the Finch
-You will be experimenting with some code to create three different effects.
+You will be experimenting with some code to create different motion.

-1. **Tone Swap** - Have the Finch play one tone for a second then switch to the second tone.
-The code for this segment is below.
-The sample code first plays the tone A4 (440 Hz) then plays the tone A3 (220 Hz).
-Try changing the values to see what different tones the Finch can produce.
+1. **Back and Forth** - Have the Finch move forward for 1 second then backwards for 1 second then stop.

 ```
-finch.playTone(440, 1000);
+ffinch.setWheelPower(100, 100);
 wait(1000);
-finch.playTone(220, 1000);
+finch.setWheelPower(-100, -100);
 wait(1000);
+finch.setWheelPower(0, 0);
 ```

-2. **Play Song** - Have the Finch go play the song in the array **arr**.
-The timing is given by the array **time**.
+2. **Circles** - Have the Finch turn left and right by applying power only to one wheel.

-3. **Sound & Light Show** - Create your own custom light show, but this time add sound to it.
+3. **Back and Forth pt.
+2** - Change the values around for the Finch's back and forth motion.

+3. **Maze Runner** - Create a maze and have the Finch successfully navigate it.